-- 11. Within a year of the date of this consent, and every 3 years thereafter, unless the Secretary directs otherwise, the Applicant must commission, commence and pay the full cost of an Independent Environmental Audit of the development.
-This audit must: - (a) be conducted by a suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Secretary; - (b) include consultation with the relevant agencies and (if established) the CCC; - (c) assess the environmental performance of the development and whether it is complying with the relevant requirements in this consent and any relevant EPL or necessary water licences for the development (including any assessment, strategy, plan or program required under these approvals); - (d) review the adequacy of strategies, plans or programs required under the abovementioned approvals; - (e) recommend appropriate measures or actions to improve the environmental performance of the development, and/or any assessment, strategy, plan or program required under the abovementioned approvals; and - (f) be conducted and reported to the satisfaction of the Secretary.
+- 11. Within a year of the date of this consent, and every 3 years thereafter, unless the Secretary directs otherwise, the Applicant must commission and pay the full cost of an Independent Environmental Audit of the development.
+This audit must: - (a) be conducted by a suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Secretary; - (b) include consultation with the relevant agencies and (if established) the CCC; - (c) assess the environmental performance of the development and whether it is complying with the relevant requirements in this consent and any relevant EPL or necessary water licences for the development (including any assessment, strategy, plan or program required under these approvals); - (d) review the adequacy of strategies, plans or programs required under the abovementioned approvals; and - (e) recommend appropriate measures or actions to improve the environmental performance of the development, and/or any assessment, strategy, plan or program required under the abovementioned approvals.